htm-community/htm.JavaScript/README.md

 3. Start the web server

 4. Load http://localhost/foo/bar/baz/sp.html with Firefox

+Alternatively, sp_dbg.html might be used.
+It can be loaded from the file system (no web server needed), allows the use of a debugger (e.g. Firebug), but doesn't use web workers, so the browser freezes during spatial pooler initialization.

 Currently htm.JavaScript reproduces just the "HelloSP" demo from htm.java which illustrates the meaning of SDRs.
 Altogether, I tried to stick as close as possible to the Java implementation.
 This worked pretty well because ECMAScript 6 supports advanced data structures like Set and Map.
 Due to the use of web workers, the browser UI stays responsive during the time consuming simulation.